fengcj/weewikipaint/front_end_2020.md

     flex 是多个属性的缩写(flex-grow | flex-shink | flex-basic)

+      flex-grow: 0;  //  The element will not grow if there's space available.
+It will only use the space it needs.
+      flex-grow: 1; //   The element will grow by a factor of 1.
+It will fill up the remaining space if no other flexbox item has a flex-grow value.

+      flex-basic : Defines the initial size of a flexbox item.
+          flex-basis: auto; // The element will be automatically sized based on its content, or on any height or width value if they are defined.
+          flex-basis: 80px; // You can define pixel or (r)em values.
+The element will wrap its content to avoid any overflow.

     flex-direction : row | row-reverse | column | column-reverse
     flex-wrap : nowrap | wrap | wrap-reverse